kabbagepatch/AdventOfCode2025/day10/notes.md

 ```

 That's about as far as I got.
 Initially I thought a matrix inverse could give me the answer but then I remembered only square matrices have inverses.
 But at least I have a system at the moment

+The other possibilities could be a greedy algorithm or some sort of A* search that doesn't explore ALL paths like a BFS